ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to use virtual threads

+As platform threads, virtual threads are instances of the _java.lang.Thread_ class.
+To be exact, they are instances of the nonpublic class _java.lang.VirtualThread_ that cannot be instantiated directly.
+To create a virtual thread you should use a builder instead of constructors.

 The _Thread_ class has public constructors and the inner _Thread.Builder_ interface for creating and starting both platform and virtual threads.
 For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
 Virtual threads are instances of the nonpublic class _VirtualThread_ that cannot be instantiated directly.
 So, to create virtual threads you should use a builder that implements the _Thread.Builder.OfVirtual_ sub-interface.
 By analogy, to create platform threads you should use a similar builder that implements the _Thread.Builder.OfPlatform_ sub-interface.
 These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_ respectively.
+To check whether a thread is a virtual thread, to the _Thread_ class was added the _boolean isVirtual()_ method.

 ![thread class diagram](/images/thread_class_diagram.png)